opener-project/opener-project.github.com/source/getting-started/how-to/domain-adaption.md

 + Choose or generate generic sentiment lexicon
 + Choose or generate a domain-specific lexicon
 + ??  what to do for named entiry???
 (RUBEN)
+•	Train the model for opinion detection
+•	Train the model for named entity detection
+•	Choose or generate sentiment lexicons

 ## Needed components
 + domain texts